mhamilton-pitt/mhamilton-pitt.github.io/_pages/about.md

 If this sort of work sounds interesting to you, I am always on the lookout for timely problems, strong students, and new collaborators.
 [Are you interested in working with me?
 Click here!](https://mhamilton-pitt.github.io/collaboration/).

+# **News**
+I am the general chair for EAAMO 2025 which will be hosted at the University of Pittsburgh on Nov.
+5-7.
+For more information about the conference, please visit [EAAMO 2025 homepage](https://conference.eaamo.org/).
+Submissions due April 17th, 2025!

 # **Team**
 I have the pleasure of working with several brilliant Ph.D. students.